 Below, are links to other websites of organisations and places mentioned in this website.
-Click on the underlined name of the organisation or place to link to that website:

 The auricula first appeared in European gardens around the middle of the sixteenth century.
 The cultivated forms grown today have been developed over the past 350 years.
 The National Auricula and Primula Society is committed to keeping alive part of our plant heritage.

 During the late nineteenth and early twentieth century gooseberry societies flourished in the north of England.
 The Blackden Trust houses some of the archives of the Cheshire gooseberries societies.

 Cheshire Archives and Local Studies collects, protects and promotes interest in and the use of records and printed material relating to the historic county of Cheshire.
 The collection of Caldwell's Nurseries business ledgers are housed in the collection.

 Affiliated to the The Gardens Trust, Cheshire Gardens Trust aims to promote the enjoyment, use and understanding of our parks and gardens.
 The CGT has undertaken the Caldwells Nurseries Project.

 Cheshire is the Home of England's Finest Gardens — Whether you prefer to discover our fabulous stately homes or get a blast of fresh air and wander through the gardens — Cheshire's gardens have something for everyone.

 The Association's purpose is to provide an umbrella service for all local history and heritage societies within the bounds of the ancient County Palatine of Chester, and to bring together individuals and organisations interested in all aspects of local history.
 It also seeks to improve communication between individual members and societies both within Cheshire and beyond.